markirch/sat-modulo-symmetries/docs/index.md

 ## Direct Usage

-It is possible to use `smsg` and `smsd` directly, though for them to be useful, one typically needs a set of constraints.
+It is possible to use `smsg` directly, though for them to be useful, one typically needs a set of constraints.
 As mentioned earlier, it is strongly recommended to use PySMS to prepare the constraints, although it is perfectly reasonable to store generated constraints and solve them later, or on a different machine.
 One particularly useful case is when you want to parallelize the solving of a hard problem, in which case you will likely be calling the SMS solvers directly.